HEAPLab/TAFFO-submodule-init/TaffoClangPlugin/User Guide.md

                 When the target is a function declaration or a global variable, this field must not be specified (obviously they are not declared inside any other function)

- When the semantics of the annotation does not make sense (i.e. a mispelled id or funName, or the function of id is not the one declared in funName, etc...), unfortunately no warning is generated, and the pragma is ignored (so be careful!).
+ When the semantics of the annotation does not make sense (i.e. a mispelled id or funName, or the function of id is not the one declared in funName, etc...), unfortunately no warning is generated, and the pragma is ignored.
+This applies also if we annotate a variable as if it was a function (i.e., without adding the name of function which contains it), so be careful!.

 ### Notes
 Being a directive, the Taffo pragma cannot be produced as the result of macro expansion (because macro expansion are preprocessing directives as well).
 To declare a pragma inside a macro, write (e.g. annotating variable id in main):